stephenwambua/Week-Two-Ip/Readme.md

 * my email which is ngumbausteph@gmail.com or
 * my phone number which is +254718659266
 ## License
-*This is an personal document that cannot be used anywhere else other than by the creater of the site* Copyright (c) 2019
+*This is a personal document that cannot be used anywhere else other than by the creater of the site* Copyright (c) 2019
 **{Swiftnet Technologies}**